PseudoDevs/IamGhost/bmd1.md

-Last updated: 2024-04-16 16:53:04
+Last updated: 2024-04-16 16:53:42
-Random Quote: When I get sad, I stop being sad and be awesome instead.
-True Story. - Barney Stinson
+Random Quote: If the cancer doesn't get him, it'll be the cops or a bullet to the head. - Mike Ehrmantraut